evolutasrl/DropzoneBundle/README.md

 The DropzoneBundle adds support for a **direct S3 upload** in Symfony2 forms.
 It provides a form type for sending files directly to your Amazon AWS S3 bucket without touch your webserver.

+Read more about this technique [in Aws website](http://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-authentication-HTTPPOST.html).

 Features include:

 - Single file upload